vcaen/splashscreen-sample/lottiesample/README.md

 ```

 There are some other dependencies like `constraint-layout`, but they are not
-mendatory when it comes to slpash screens.
+mandatory when it comes to splash screens.

 ### Setting a splash screen theme
 In your [`res/values/themes.xml`](src/main/res/values/themes.xml) create a splash screen theme